texastribune/data-visuals-guides/computer-setup.md

 For fellows and full-time employees, these are stored in 1Password, which you should have access to after you go through the onboarding process.
 The `tt_kit_google_client_secrets.json` info is in the `tt_kit_google_client_secrets` note.
 The aws files are stored in the `AWS credentials` note.
 Please don't share these on Slack or over email.

 Once you've got these set up, you'll need one more, which you will generate with your Google account after you [create your first graphic](https://github.com/texastribune/data-visuals-guides/blob/master/kit-setup.md#creating-a-graphic).
 You should see a url pop up in your terminal, which will direct you to a Google Drive page that says `News Apps Graphics Kit wants to access your Google Account`.
-Hit `Allow` and the token file will be generated and put in your root.
+Hit `Allow` and the token file will be generated and put in your home directory.

 This file is: